tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 include the arithmetic operators (**+**, **-**, **\***, **/**, **mod**,
 **div**, and **^**) and the bitwise operators (**bitAnd**, **bitOr**, **bitXOr**, and **bitNot**).
-For individual usage instructions, look up the operator you wish to use in the LiveCode Dictionary.
+For individual usage instructions, look up the operator you wish to use in the syntax Dictionary.

 For example: